-- Our beliefs about development are influenced by many factors, including family and Our beliefs about development are influenced by many factors, including family and culture.
-Babies are born ready to communicate: watch behavioral cues.
-Development occurs within relationship.
-Development depends on interaction with the environment and a parent or caregiver.
-Brain development occurs rapidly in the first 1-3 years.
-There are sensitive periods where certain neural networks are forming and lack of the right exposure at these times may affect subsequent behavior and functioning.
-Development is sequential; lower level skills build to higher level skills.
-There are multiple domains of development; developmental progress may differ among domains.
+- Our beliefs about development are influenced by many factors, including family and culture. - Babies are born ready to communicate: watch behavioral cues. - Development occurs within relationship. - Development depends on interaction with the environment and a parent or caregiver. - Brain development occurs rapidly in the first 1-3 years. - There are sensitive periods where certain neural networks are forming and lack of the right exposure at these times may affect subsequent behavior and functioning. - Development is sequential; lower level skills build to higher level skills. - There are multiple domains of development; developmental progress may differ among domains. - Babies will develop at their own pace. - Attachment relationships set the stage for all future relationships.

-- among domains.

-- Babies will develop at their own pace.

-Attachment relationships set the stage for all future relationships.